SAP-samples/ui5-typescript-walkthrough/steps/02/README.md

 -   The OpenUI5 controls support different themes.
 With setting the `data-sap-ui-theme` attribute of the `<script>` tag to "sap_horizon" we specify the Horizon theme as our default theme.

--   To make use of the most recent functionality of OpenUI5 we specify the `data-sap-ui-compatVersion` attribute as `edge`.
+-   To make use of the most recent functionality of OpenUI5 we specify the `data-sap-ui-compat-version` attribute as `edge`.

 -   We configure the bootstrapping process to run asynchronously by setting the `data-sap-ui-async` attribute to "true".
 This means that the OpenUI5 resources can be loaded simultaneously in the background for performance reasons.

--    The `data-sap-ui-onInit` attribute is used in OpenUI5 to specify the name of a module that should be executed when the framework is fully loaded and initialized.
+-    The `data-sap-ui-on-init` attribute is used in OpenUI5 to specify the name of a module that should be executed when the framework is fully loaded and initialized.
 This approach provides a way to avoid directly including executable JavaScript code in the HTML file, which improves the security of our application.
-To specify the name of the module, you need to provide the module name as the value of `the data-sap-ui-onInit` attribute.
+To specify the name of the module, you need to provide the module name as the value of the `data-sap-ui-on-init` attribute.
 The module name should be in the format of a module path, which is a dot-separated string that represents the location of the module within the application's folder structure.
 When specifying the path to a module within the current project, it's important to include the namespace (explained below) and omit the file extension.
-We specify the `index.ts` script to the `data-sap-ui-onInit` attribute.
+We specify the `index.ts` script to the `data-sap-ui-on-init` attribute.

--   The `data-sap-ui-resourceroots` attribute lets you map a namespace to a specific path.
+-   The `data-sap-ui-resource-roots` attribute lets you map a namespace to a specific path.
 We define the `ui5.walkthrough` namespace and map it relative to the location of `index.html`.
 This way, we tell OpenUI5 core that resources in the `ui5.walkthrough` namespace are located in the same folder as `index.html`.

 ```html
 <!DOCTYPE html>